Prednisone steals over nine critical nutrients from the body. This nutrient depletion is responsible for many prednisone side effects.

 Prednisone causes the greatest loss of bone density within the first 3-6 months.
 A myth perpetuated on patient support groups is that osteoporosis is a side effect that only affects very long-term users of prednisone.
 For those taking it less than 2 weeks, osteoporosis is not much of a concern.
 But for those taking prednisone longer than 3 months, the doctors who prescribe prednisone the most, rheumatologists, recommend supplementing calcium and vitamin D.

-Prednisone does not necessarily deplete vitamin D, but vitamin D does affect the balance of calcium in the body.
+According to new research, prednisone depletes vitamin D which also affects the balance of calcium in the body.
 Vitamin D helps improve calcium absorption, so whenever someone takes calcium, vitamin D should also be taken.
 Since prednisone affects calcium, vitamin D also needs to be supplemented alongside the depleted calcium.
 According to the CDC, “Vitamin D is essential for good bone health, and it may help with muscle strength and protecting against cancer and type 2 diabetes.”
 A Cochrane Review stated:

 “We reviewed a total of 5 trials which included 742 patients.
 We found that after two years of treatment, the bone mineral density of the lumbar spine and forearm of patients taking calcium and vitamin D therapy improved more than patients who had no treatment.
 We found that calcium and vitamin D is effective at preventing and treating corticosteroid‐induced bone loss at the lumbar spine and forearm.”